cheddartv/loom/README.md

 # Loom
 Loom is a HLS inter-weaving tool designed to create a redundant manifest.
-This alows your stream to continue even if one of your streams goes down.
+This allows your stream to continue even if one of your streams goes down.
 By weaving together any number of index manifests loom creates one manifest referencing all of them.

 ## Installing

-On your server that generates your primary HLS stream, install loom:
+Install loom on your server that generates your primary HLS stream,:
 ```
 sudo apt update
 sudo apt install loom
 ```

-## Deployment
+## Configuration

 Once installed, you need to configure loom for your system.
 This is all done through loom.yml